-GOOD LUCK!
+Good luck.

-- 1 1 1 AQA City & Guilds CCEA Pearson OCR WJEC

-Warning to Candidates

-1. You must be on time for all your examinations.

-2. Possession of a mobile phone or other unauthorised material is not allowed - even if you do not intend to use it.
+AQ A City & Guilds CCEA OCR Pearson WJEC Warning to Candidates 1.
+You must be on time for all your examinations.
+2. Possession of a mobile phone or other unauthorised material is not allowed even if you do not intend to use it.
 You will be subject to penalty and possible disqualification from the exam/qualification.
 3. You must not talk to, attempt to communicate with or disturb other candidates once you have entered the examination room.
 4. You must follow the instructions of the invigilator.
 5. You must not sit an examination in the name of another candidate.
 6. You must not become involved in any unfair or dishonest practice in any part of the examination.
 7. If you are confused about anything, only speak to an invigilator.

-The Warning to Candidates must be displayed in a prominent place outside each examination room.
-This may be a hard copy A3 paper version or an image of the poster projected onto a wall or screen for all candidates to see.
+This Warning to Candidates must be displayed in a prominent place outside each examination room. may be a hard copy A3 paper version or an image of the poster projected onto a wall or screen all candidates to see.

-Effective from 1 September 2020

-BEFORE THE EXAMINATIONS

-EXAMINATION BOARDS
+Before the Examinations

+Examination Boards

-The School uses the following Examination Boards: AQA Pearson OCR WJEC NCFE
+The School uses the following Examination Boards: